 Performing an audit is a big job, so first, you need to make a plan.

-As for other complex SEO procedures like website migrations, this plan usually comes in the form of an SEO checklist, detailing every technical element that is to be reviewed during the audit.
+As for other complex SEO procedures like site migrations, this plan usually comes in the form of a website migration checklist, detailing every technical element that is to be reviewed during the audit.

 Using a checklist will help you to be methodical and ensure that nothing important is missed and you don’t end up duplicating any tasks!